tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/触发器管理/创建触发器_intl_en.md

 After creating a function, you can create a trigger to associate the function with an event source.
 The associated event source will trigger the function synchronously or asynchronously as specified when an event is generated, and the event will be passed to the entry function as an input parameter upon triggering.

-A function trigger can be created in the console or through Serverless Framework CLI.
+A function trigger can be created in the console or through Serverless Cloud Framework.

 >!
 Only API Gateway triggers can be created for HTTP-triggered functions.
 For more information, please see [Creating HTTP-Triggered Function](https://intl.cloud.tencent.com/zh/document/product/583/40689).